metalevel-tech/JS-Advanced-React-ProgressBG-Homework/MDN.Exercises/guess_the_number_game/README.md

-# Example — Guess the number game
+# Guess the number game | MDN JavaScript Guide

 Source and references: